PacktPublishing/-Getting-Started-with-Object-Oriented-Programming-in-Python-3/README.md

 ## Instructions and Navigation
 ### Assumed Knowledge
 To fully benefit from the coverage included in this course, you will need:<br/>
-This course is for developers with a basic understanding of Python who would like to gain a deeper understanding to OOP with practical solutions to common OOP problems.
+Basic understanding of Python who would like to gain a deeper understanding to OOP with practical solutions to common OOP problems.
 ### Technical Requirements
 This course has the following software requirements:<br/>
 Minimum Hardware Requirements